Updated: Feb 17

 Ayrion Miller 29, Pastry Chef

 As a woman today, not just a single woman, it has been my goal to truly understand my worth and my power.
 We live in a society that sometimes doesn’t recognize the power and the beauty of being a single woman and all that we offer to the world.
 I am a single millennial woman, but I am also a mom, an entrepreneur, a dancer, and these are just a few of the things that make up my being.
 Most times dating comes second or third to that, and that’s OK!
 I find power in being OK with being single.
-I find power in loving and loving on myself.
+I find power in loving on myself.
 Knowing your worth is extremely important when dating.
 This entails knowing how precious and valuable your time is and choosing wisely who to share it with.
 Dating can be quite tricky in this “millennial” world but I try to focus my energy into being my beautiful whole self and I believe from that something beautiful will someday come.
 In God’s time.

 Shanice Dugue 27, Parking Enforcement Officer